SumoLogic/sumologic-documentation/docs/send-data/index.md

 # Send Data

-Learn how to send things to Sumo Logic.

 To interact with other Sumo Logic users, post feedback, or ask a question, visit the [Sumo Logic Community Collect Data Forum](https://community.sumologic.com/s/topic/0TOE0000000g6anOAA/Collect-Data).

 * [Design your deployment](/docs/send-data/design-your-deployment)